sjames40/adversarial-purification-for-MRI/README.md

 Open and run the adv_purification.py to have the purification result for the initial stage and evaluate the model on image restoration tasks based on the pretrained MoDL model and run th test case result.

-The pretraind MoDL is also on the dropbox.
+The pretraind MoDL is also on the dropbox https://www.dropbox.com/scl/fi/xnlrcexczb8yr3neshj1b/DIDN_lambda1_3000_images_trained_2.pt?rlkey=icrqens0ltzvtjusxyzuck89s&st=315c00yp&dl=0

-The pretrained diffusion model can also be found in the dropbox link.
+The pretrained diffusion model can also be found in the dropbox link https://www.dropbox.com/s/27gtxkmh2dlkho9/checkpoint_95.pth?dl=0.
 Please note the pre-trained model was adopted from: https://arxiv.org/pdf/2110.05243

 #### Directory Structure: